 The people asked clearly thought it isn't normal when their partner takes their phone to see messages and calls.
 Only a very small percentage (9,5%) agreed in any way with the statement of the question.
-In the second phase of the research the findings were almost identical.
+In the second phase of the research the findings were almost identical, and the same tendency appears also in the third phase.

 There was no statistically significant difference (p>.05) between men, women and people who preferred not to state their gender, as far as question 3 is concerned.
 On the other hand, in the second phase of the research there was a statistically significant difference in the answers between genders.
 More specifically, people who didn't state their gender differed significantly both from females (p<.001) and males (p<.05).
 While female and male respondents disagreed in general, there was a relatively high percentage of respondents who preferred not to state their gender that thought it was normal for a partner to see messages and calls on one's phone.
+In the last phase of the research, no statistically significant difference between the genders was spotted as in the first phase.